-in waves from two to thirty feet.
-They provide recreational
+and power in waves from two to thirty feet.
+They provide recreational joy and

-and deductive reasoning they have evolved into the
+intuitive ideas and deductive reasoning they have evolved into the variety of fine

-Without motors, paddles, sails, or any other external source of energy, speed and power - the essential components of high performance surfing - are achieved with the board's design, the surfer's board management, and the waves.
+Without motors, paddles, sails, or any other external source of energy, speed and power - the essential components of high performance surfing - are achieved with the board's design, the surfer's technique and skill, and the waves.
 The one element that makes surfing a reality is the wave.
 Without waves, there is no surfing.

 Surfers, shapers, and designers recognized from the outset of the sport that boards developed more speed and power in bigger and or better waves.
 Such waves through size and or quality provide the resource to the design equation that makes boards fast and responsive and allows them to accelerate and turn on demand.

 It took decades to recognize that even the smallest waves had "critical" sections or areas within that also generate speed and power.
 Over those many years the primary design goal of a surfboard was rarely to fit easily into these "critical" areas where they could tap into the greatest potential energy available in a wave.
 The surfboard was a high volume, maximum surface area, relatively flat planning device.
 They were so bulky and awkward they fit into the tight contours of the critical sections with great difficulty.
-Generally, these boards, even with the advent of polyurethane foam cores and resin/fiberlass skins, shortboards, and tri fins (Thank you, Simon) were unable to access the greatest energy source of most waves.
+Generally, these boards, even with the advent of polyurethane foam cores and fiberglass - resin skins, and tri fins - thank you, Simon - were unable to access the greatest energy source of most waves.

 It's often necessary to look beyond as well as push the limits of the fundamental variables of surfboard design to achieve quantum leaps in performance surfing.
 Further work within the variables is essential for fine tuning these quantum steps.
 Thus intuitive ideas and deductive reasoning contribute to surfboard design.

 Unfortunately, the low volume, minimum surface area, more rockered surfboard presented surfers, shapers, and designers a new problem to overcome.
-These "glass slippers" sped out of the critical sections of waves and quickly and often bled off their speed and power.
-Subtle increases in surface area and thickness and moderation and evolution of rocker and bottom contours yields a surfboard that still taps into the energy of the critical sections of a wave and maintains the speed and power through the less critical sections of a wave.
+These "glass slippers" sped out of the critical sections of waves and quickly but often bled off their speed and power.
+Subtle increases in surface area and thickness and moderation and evolution of rocker, bottom contours, and rails yields a surfboard that still taps into the energy of the critical sections of a wave and maintains the speed and power through the less critical sections of a wave.

-Surfers who chose to ride boards with templates and rockers that fit easily into the critical sections of waves, and have sufficient surface area and volume, achieve the fastest and most powerful surfing you will see.
+Surfers who chose to ride boards with rockers and outlines that fit easily into the critical sections of waves, rails that engage and manage the board in critical sections, and have sufficient surface area and volume, surf with the most speed and power.